 It’s significant to monitor canonical pages on your site to know which ones are getting or not getting enough search traffic.
 That’s why we created the free tool, which name is Canonical Checker, to help you find out if your page is canonical or a duplicate.
 Use the tool to verification search engine crawlers on the right pages.

-Our free Canonical URL Tester tool checks the canonical HTML tags of a web page on your or another website.
+Our free Canonical URL Tester tool checks the canonical HTML tags of a web page on your site.
 The canonical URL communicates with search engine crawlers and allows you to tell the search engine which link is “favored” or “original.”
 But also we offer you to check the entire site to find out if any pages have canonical problems.
 That will help you fix canonical issues not just on the exact page but also on the site.

 Our tool can help you avoid duplicate content in search engine optimization and track canonical versions of pages on your website.
 Below, we explain how to use the tool.
 In the screenshots, you will find instructions on using the free tool.